 After a whole lot of consideration, well ok about all of 27 seconds I made my decision.
 The option of doing nothing really wasn’t on the table.
-I mean the whole reason I went looking for an updated DVD was because I was fed up of being sent on some wild goose errands with the sat nav.
-The option of paying three figures for a 4 year old official update was never going to be a runner – I just hate paying too much for anything!
+I mean the whole reason I went looking for an updated DVD was because I was fed up with being sent on some wild goose errands with the sat nav.
+The option of paying three figures for a 4-year-old official update was never going to be a runner – I just hate paying too much for anything!

 Purchasing an aftermarket DVD wasn’t going to work either.
 I needed reliability in a sat nav.
 It needs to do what it says on the tin i.e. get me to my destination.
 That then leaves only the final option as the most viable choice.
-I was going to a purchase a portable sat nav.
+I was going to purchase a portable sat-nav.
 I decided to buy the Garmin DriveAssist over at Amazon.
-It was cheaper, portable came with fully updated maps, real time traffic updates and a forward facing in-built dash cam.
+It was cheaper, portable came with fully updated maps, real-time traffic updates, and a forward-facing in-built dashcam.

 In hindsight, it really wasn’t too difficult a decision.
 Was it?